Nibor808/go-starter/README.md

-## Go Starter
+# Go Starter

-A starter setup for a REST api with React, Go, MongoDB, and Docker
+A starter setup for a REST api with React, Go, MongoDB, and Docker.

 No styling or layout for client yet!

+## Sessions

+Tokens and Sessions expire after 10 minutes.

+This can be changed in `api/utils/db.go line 55 -> ttl := int32(600)`

+Session ttl is refreshed by hitting an endpoint.

 ### Add .env in api/ with the following keys and add your values